coopiteasy/oca-addons-repo-template/README.md

 This is a template created to make easier the task of maintaining OCA addon repositories.

+Note: This is a fork by Coop IT Easy.
+There may be mentions to the OCA here and elsewhere in this repository that are not reflective of reality.
+The changes are maintained as a small set of commits that can be rebased on top of the main OCA branch occasionally.

 ## Why?

 We have dozens of repos.
 Most of them look the same, and most of them need